blackcatacademy/blackcat-kernel-contracts/docs/THREAT_MODEL.md

 - **On-chain state** is the source of truth for install/upgrade integrity and emergency controls.
 - **Off-chain runtime** must refuse unsafe operations if it cannot verify on-chain state (production = fail closed).

+## Attacker capability tiers (why this matters)

+This threat model distinguishes between three practical tiers:

+1. **Filesystem write only** (common in real incidents)
+   - attacker can upload/modify files (FTP mistake, compromised credentials, vulnerable plugin),
+   - but does *not necessarily* have interactive code execution.
+2. **Application RCE / code execution**
+   - attacker can execute code in the app process (PHP RCE, deserialization, template injection),
+   - can call local services and reach `localhost` resources.
+3. **Host root / hypervisor control**
+   - attacker controls the OS, containers, or the hosting provider.

+The Trust Kernel is strongest in tier (1): **tamper-evident** + fail-closed.
+For tier (2) and (3), you need *hardening tiers* (HSM/KMS, process isolation, multi-device approvals).

 ## Assets to protect

 1. Authority custody (root/upgrade/emergency/reporter):